 3. Add Some Form of Window Covering

 Having a covering of some type over your windows goes a long way in insulating them, especially in an older home.
 Adding thick curtains will significantly limit the air that passes through your windows into your living space.
-You can also apply thermal curtains or drapes depending on the amount of insulation you require.
+You can also apply window insulation kits and thermal curtains or drapes depending on the amount of insulation you require.

 When Winterizing Isn’t Enough